 Eugenics is the goal of all ethnocentric movements, since these all fall in line with the idea (whether they voice it explicitly or not) that civilization has come to obstruct natural selection and thus pressures must be artificially exerted so as to bring this natural selection back, yet at the same time civilization must not be toppled, but even strengthened.
 The result of this is ethnocentric and apartheid states, such as Israel, where a few “chosen” by eugenics (YHWH by another name) rule over the goyim, just as the herder does over his cattle.
 No surprise then that the world’s currently most murderous army has seen a high demand for its sperm from the “chosen” for whom it upholds apartheid.

 “The differences between Jews and Gentiles are not religious, historical, cultural or political.
 They are, rather, racial, genetic and scientifically unalterable.
-The one group is at its very root and by natural constitution ‘totally evil,’ while the other is ‘totally good.’” ~Romemut Yisrael Ufarashat Hagalut by Rabbi Saadya Grama
+The one group is at its very root and by natural constitution ‘totally evil,’ while the other is ‘totally good.’” ~Rabbi Saadya Grama, Romemut Yisrael Ufarashat Hagalut (“Israel’s Majesty & the Question of Exile”)

 This fanatical obsession with “otherness” has led to Jews and those compatible with their ways of thinking to declare things such as “race war” and the like.
-Of course, the Jews being dishonest about their racism, unlike Gentiles who mostly just simply admit it, claim to be champions of diversity and tolerance and all those liberal, feel good talking points, while quietly working their goals.
+Of course, the Jews being dishonest about their racism – unlike Gentiles who mostly just admit it – claim to be champions of diversity and tolerance and all those liberal, feel good talking points, while quietly working their goals.
 Gentile racists see this and lash out at the hypocritical Jews, as well as at other “others,” and thus the race war can be started by dupes, while the Jews further their goal and claim innocence at the same time.

 “While all other religions endeavor to explain to the people by symbols the metaphysical significance of life, the religion of the Jews is entirely immanent and furnishes nothing but a mere war-cry in the struggle with other nations.” ~Arthur Schopenhauer